-- New Employee Orientation

-- Sensitivity Training

-- Faculty Development Day

-- ECLIPSE Professional Development Training

-- New Student Orientation Training: New Student Orientation program which addresses issues of affirmative consent and provides information about the UHS Sexual Misconduct Policy, the type of behavior covered, bystander intervention, how to report incidents, and where to get help.

-Online Sexual Misconduct Training

-This online training is one of the University of Houston System's sexual misconduct prevention and awareness training programs for students.
+- New Employee Orientation - New Student Orientation Training New Student Orientation program which addresses issues of affirmative consent and provides information about the UHS Sexual Misconduct Policy, the type of behavior covered, bystander intervention, how to report incidents, and where to get help. - Online Sexual Misconduct Training Online training is one of the University of Houston System's sexual misconduct prevention and awareness training program for students.
 The goal of this training is to make students aware of concepts commonly associated with sexual misconduct.
+We invite you to take a few minutes to access the UHS Sexual Misconduct online program for more information https://uhsystem.edu/crossroads/